 In addition to the annual OPEB cost described above, employers will have to disclose a Net OPEB Obligation (or asset).
 The Net OPEB Obligation is the cumulative difference between annual OPEB costs and annual employer contributions in relation to the ARC, accumulated from the implementation of Statement No. 45.
-The Net OPEB Obligation is zero as of the beginning of the fiscal year that Statement No. 45 is implemented, unless the employer chooses to recognize a beginning balance.
+The Net OPEB Obligation is zero as of the beginning of the fiscal year that Statement No. 45 is implemented, in this case, July 1, 2007, unless the employer chooses to recognize a beginning balance.